Narration

 Used to= used to (no change)

-Examples of Modals:
+of Modals:

-ü Some, but not all, modal verbs ‘shift back’ in time and change in indirect speech.
+all, modal verbs ‘shift back’ in time and change in indirect speech.

 direct speech